ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-region.md

 The following figure illustrates the reference architecture based on Oracle Data Guard.

-- Two IBM Power Virtual Server environment regions, for example, FRA AZ1 (FRA02) and MAD AZ1 (AZ1).
+- Two IBM Power Virtual Server environment regions, for example, FRA AZ1 (FRA02) and MAD AZ1 (MAD02).
-- Oracle database is installed on IBM Power Virtual Server LPARS in two separate Regions
+- Oracle Database is installed on IBM Power Virtual Server LPARS in two separate Regions
-- Oracle database Enterprise Edition that includes Data Guard, is used to provide real-time replications across the two separate Oracle Databases in each region over a Global Transit Gateway.
+- Oracle Database Enterprise Edition that includes Data Guard, is used to provide real-time replications across the two separate Oracle Databases in each region over a Global Transit Gateway.
 - The primary region is Frankfurt and the secondary region is Madrid.

 ![Oracle Disaster Recovery across different IBM PowerVS regions that uses Oracle Data Guard](image/pvs-on-ibm-Oracle-dataguard-across-ibm.drawio.svg){: caption="Figure 2.
 Oracle Disaster Recovery across regions" caption-side="bottom"}